Freelancing and AI: Tools and Approaches You Actually Need to Learn

 - Examples, if you have them

-You could build workflows for:
+You could build simple workflows for:

 - Turning a client brief into a project checklist